Quantum preprocessing for information-theoretic security in two-party computation: Applications in two-party quantum computation

-\textbf{Scheme 2} (A three-message high-cost QHE scheme using precomputed one-time tables) \begin{enumerate} \item Alice and Bob produce a large number of one-time tables. \item Bob calculates the XOR of each coefficient in the (nonlinear) polynomials with his input in a unique precomputed one-time table, and sends the resulting bits, and the labels for the corresponding one-time tables to Alice. \item Alice teleports her $n$ input data qubits to Bob without telling him any Pauli corrections.
+\textbf{Scheme 2} (A three-message high-cost QHE scheme using precomputed one-time tables) \begin{enumerate} \item Alice and Bob each calculates the (nonlinear) polynomials locally according to the circuit to be computed.
+(The positions of the $\tgate$ gates in the circuit is known to both parties.)
+They produce a sufficient number of one-time tables. \item Bob calculates the XOR of each coefficient in the (nonlinear) polynomials with his input in a unique precomputed one-time table, and sends the resulting bits, and the labels for the corresponding one-time tables to Alice. \item Alice teleports her $n$ input data qubits to Bob without telling him any Pauli corrections.
 The $2n$ bits indicating the Pauli corrections are part of the variables in the polynomials to be evaluated.
 With the received message, Alice computes her part of the output of the (nonlinear) polynomials using the one-time tables, based on the method in Protocol~\ref{ptl:poly}.
 Alice records her part of the output of a (nonlinear) polynomial as a new variable, and according to its value, she does some appropriate $\pgate^\dag$ gate followed by Bell-state measurements in the garden-hose gadgets (shown in Appendix~\ref{app2}).
 The result for a Bell-state measurement corresponding to a $\Xgate^j \Zgate^k$ correction is recorded as two bits $j$ and $k$.
 The measurement outcomes are part of the variables of the later polynomials.
 She calculates the XOR of each term in the next polynomial and her input bit in a unique one-time table, and sends the resulting bits to Bob.
 She proceeds to do this until she reaches the end of the circuit, including sending messages about the last $2n$ polynomials for the Pauli corrections. \item Bob receives Alice's message and calculates his output for the first polynomial (which is linear) using Protocol~\ref{ptl:poly}.
 The Bob part of the output of the first polynomial decides which measurements he should do in the first garden-hose gadget.
 He performs the Clifford gates and the $\tgate$ gate before the first garden-hose gadget, and performs the appropriate measurements in the first garden-hose gadget.
 The outcomes of those measurements help determine the constant term in the later (nonlinear) polynomials.
 He continues to do the next batch of gates and measurements.
 He evaluates some (nonlinear) polynomial, and according to his part of the output value of such polynomial, he performs the appropriate measurements in the corresponding garden-hose gadget.
 After the last $\tgate$ gate, Bob does his part in evaluating the last polynomials for calculating the final Pauli masks.
 The outcomes of those polynomials are distributed as the XOR of bits on the two parties.
 Bob teleports his output state to Alice while modifying the correction bits in the teleportation by taking the XOR with his part of the outcomes of the last polynomials. \item Alice corrects the received state from teleportation using the corresponding Pauli gates, which are determined from Bob's message as well as her part of the output of the last polynomials.
 The resulting state is the final quantum output. \end{enumerate}